 - Inflammation of the brain (encephalitis).
 Signs and symptoms of encephalitis may include: headache; fever; tiredness or weakness; confusion; memory problems; sleepiness; seeing or hearing things that are not really there (hallucinations); seizures; and stiff neck.

 - Problems in other organs.
-Signs of these problems may include: changes in eyesight; severe or persistent muscle or joint pains; and severe muscle weakness.
+Signs of these problems may include: changes in eyesight; severe or persistent muscle or joint pains; severe muscle weakness; and chest pain.

 Additional serious side effects observed during a separate study of YERVOY alone include: